Hawk-PDX/project-dev-resume/README.md

 **Backend**
 - Flask (Python)
 - SQLAlchemy ORM
-- PostgreSQL in production, SQLite for local dev
+- PostgreSQL for all environments
 - Flask-CORS for API access

 **Testing & Deployment**